wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the  WHIP resource does not support the PATCH method for any purpose,  it returns a 501 (Not Implemented), as described in {{!RFC7231}} section 6.6.2.

 As the HTTP PATCH request sent by a WHIP client may be received out-of-order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} section 2.3.
-The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the 201 response to the initial POST request to the WHIP endpoint.
-It MUST also be returned in the 200 OK of any PATCH request that triggers an ICE restart.
+The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 response" to the initial POST request to the WHIP endpoint.
+It MUST also be returned in the "200 OK" of any PATCH request that triggers an ICE restart.
+Note that including the ETag in the original "201 Created" response is only REQUIRED if the WHIP resource supports ICE restarts and OPTIONAL otherwise.

 A WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} section 3.1.
 When the PATCH request is received by the WHIP resource, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} section 3.1 and return a "412 Precondition Failed" response if they do not match.